 Things amputees needThis list has more than just a few items to buy at the store.
-These are my best resources for amputees that I personally use and recommend.
+These are the best resources for amputees that I personally use and recommend.
 I’ll be weaving my own amputee stories in and out, to show you how I implement these tools for amputees.
 May these resources be a blessing to you.

 GodNot too long after the surgeries that removed my hands and feet, I had a very distinct memory.
 I was lying in my hospital bed.
 I had been in a coma for three weeks and was now a quadruple amputee.
 You can get all the gory details in my story, but this was all due to a flesh-eating bacteria.
 So there I am, wondering “what am I gonna do now?”
 The very next thing I did was pray.
 I recalled my go-to Bible verse for when I need help, Proverbs 3:5-6.
 As I had so many times since I accepted Jesus as my Savior 20 years earlier, I talked to God, through His Son, my Savior.

 Proverbs 3:5-6 KJV Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.